EL DOCTOR MISTERIO

 - It's worth noting here that in order for these dubs to be made, the BBC created and provided soundtracks that had only sound effects and music (often the scores differed from the ones that featured in the UK version, and usually consisted of stock non-copyrighted material), but no dialogue.
-These "M/E Track" copies would have been created by the BBC in late 1966.
+These "M/E Track" copies would have been created by the BBC by mid-1966 (see our interview with Eddie Montague).
 A transcript of each broadcast episode was also supplied so a translation into Spanish could be undertaken.

 - It was likely to be at the "M/E Track" creation stage that the decision was made to exclude all the historical stories with the sole exception of The Aztecs in the package that was sold to Latin American / Spanish countries.
 This decision was probably made by Radio Caracas, having read synopses of the stories on offer to them, or when the scripts were being translated into Spanish.

 - Indeed, BBC Records indicate that Venezuela also "purchased" Marco Polo and The Reign of Terror in early 1967 at the same time as the other serials, but that both sales were later "cancelled".
-From this, we can postulate that Radio Caracas had pre-bought those two serials before the decision had been made (by Radio Caracas themselves, since they were paying for (or co-funding) the M/E tracks?) to exclude all the historicals from the package.
+From this, we can postulate that Radio Caracas had pre-bought those two serials before the decision had been made (by Radio Caracas themselves to exclude all the historicals from the package.
 One possible reason for why the historicals were not included may be due to the notion that "past" stories set in 13th century China, revolutionary France, Nero's Rome, Palestine during the Third Crusade, and 1066 Northumbria, would hold little interest or historical significance to Latin American viewers.
 The sole historical that was dubbed into Spanish - The Aztecs - was, of course, set in Mexico, and therefore had some relevance to Latin Americans.

 - The same "M/E Track" prints for the same seven serials were also supplied in late 1966 / early 1967 to Tunisia, so they could be the first Arabic country to screen the series.
 And as was the case with Venezuela, Tunisia also could not get "M/E Tracks" for The Dalek Invasion of Earth and The Rescue.